 A small disclaimer: I have only played the single-player mode.
 I have no idea how’s the co-op mode.

-Both heroes control more or less the same; with a melee attack (two for Iron Man and a energy sword attack for X-O), a range attack, a recharge attack that spends one weapon bar and temporary flight (by pressing jump twice).
-Although both characters move at the same speed, X-O has a little more trouble dodging attacks because he’s bigger (but he can block attacks).
+Both heroes control more or less the same; with a melee attack (2 for Iron Man and a energy sword attack for X-O), a ranged attack, a recharge attack that spends one weapon bar and temporary flight (by pressing jump twice).
+Although both characters move at the same speed, X-O has a little more trouble dodging attacks because it uses a bigger sprite (but he can block attacks).

 However, if you lose a life, you’ll also lose one upgrade.
-The armor bar (which is basically the life bar) doesn’t replenishes between levels, but at least, you keep any upgrades you caught previously.
-There’s also boost upgrades that extends the flight period, which can be used to reach high platforms or simply fly above dangerous areas (or enemies).
+The armor bar (which is basically the life bar) doesn’t replenishes between levels, but at least, you keep any upgrades you’ve collected so far.
+There’s also boosts that extend the flight period, which can be used to reach high platforms or simply fly above dangerous areas (or enemies).

-And although you can only move in four directions, there’s a background plane from which enemies can came from but luckily both heroes have an attack that targets specifically the background.
+And although you can only move in 4 directions, there’s a background plane from which enemies can came from but luckily both heroes have an attack that targets specifically the background.
 You can even blow up background objects to get upgrades and health items.

-And although the game’s in 2D, there’s a pseudo 3D perspective as you move along and even a zoom effect during the boss battles (although it tends to pixelate the bigger enemies when zooming in).
-The levels can be a bit small, but there are so many of them, that the game is quite lengthy.
+And although the game’s in a 2D perspective, there’s a pseudo-3D perspective as you move along and even a zoom effect during the boss battles (although it tends to pixelate the bigger enemies’ sprites when zooming in).
+The levels can be a bit small, but there are so many of them, that the game itself is quite lengthy.

-But for me the worst part are the controls (which are both bad, whether you’re using a keyboard or gamepad, although I recommend the latter) and the animation, which is too slow for most of the game.
-It only speeds up when the screen’s empty.
-And for such a fast-paced action game, these two elements’ quality should be above all else.
+But for me the worst part are the controls (whether you’re using a keyboard or a gamepad, although I recommend the latter) and the animation, which is too slow for most of the game.
+It only speeds up when the screen’s empty of enemies and textures.
+And for such a fast-paced action game, these 2 elements’ quality should be above all else.

-And it’s due to these two elements that Heavy Metal is one of the hardest action games I ever played on a PC.
+And it’s due to these 2 elements that Heavy Metal is one of the hardest action games I ever played on a PC.
 Bad controls and slow gameplay make this game unnecessarily tough, even in the easiest setting.

 I haven’t played any other versions, but the Playstation version seems faster and more fluid in comparison with the DOS version.
-And apparently there’s also an entire mini-series that tells the story of the game (probably where the comic in the manual comes from), but I also haven’t read it.
+And apparently there’s also an entire comic mini-series that tells the story of the game (probably where the comic in the manual comes from), but I also haven’t read it.